Version2beta/version2beta/src/articles/10x_developers.md

 10x developers make programs that are stateless, functional, referentially transparent, and independent.
 Their code don't just scale, it approaches linearity.

-6. 10x developers write code that is free from defects amd does only what's specified.
+6. 10x developers write code that is free from defects and does only what's specified.

 10x developers admire efficiency and elegance.
 Their code uses fewer abstractions more completely, does exactly what it's specified to do, and doesn't confound its purpose with undocumented behavior.